 Supervisor and stakeholders page

-This page contains in particular the “project summary” widget, which is a quite powerful summary of open tasks that are almost done or so should be.
+This page contains in particular the “project summary” widget, which is a quite powerful summary of open projects that are almost done or so should be.

 If you click on the filter, you’ll get the filtering options: